BODY DESIGN & STRUCTURE

 The elimination of undesirable noise, vibration and harshness (NVH) for the RL was of primary concern to development engineers.
 Virtually everything that could be the source of such NVH traits was scientifically reviewed and modified during the planning and prototype phases.

 Consequently, the RL receives significant amounts of sound-deadening insulation and unique body separators that use a stamping design with injected foam to help quell road noise from entering the RL's interior cabin.
 As part of the mission to control weight, Acura uses lightweight materials wherever possible in the sound-absorbing package, including lightweight sound insulators instead of traditional heavier materials.
 In addition, special shock absorber and coil spring parameters help prevent road harshness from being transmitted to interior occupants.
 A dual exhaust system fit with six mufflers (of differing size) reduces exhaust noise while cruising.
 The RL uses an acoustic glass front windshield that incorporates a PVB film to quell wind and windshield wiper noise from entering the cabin.

-An Active Sound Control system uses an array of processing technology and sensors to generate accurate sound cancellation throughout the entire engine rpm range (earlier designs only worked to cancel engine booming noise up to 2,000 rpm).
+A unique Active Sound Control system uses an array of processing technology and sensors to generate accurate sound cancellation throughout the entire engine rpm range (earlier designs only worked to cancel engine booming noise up to 2,000 rpm).
 In addition, the RL's Active Sound Control system dramatically reduces high frequency and middle-frequency noise attenuation.

 Key RL NVH advancements:

 - Engine mounting system including a hydraulic lower transmission mount